IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/ims_dbrc/README.md

 DBRC Services
 =========

-This role defines DBRC's default settings and prepares DBRC.
+Defines DBRC's default settings and prepares DBRC to record and manage information.

 Requirements
 ------------